Car Modification Rules Dubai 2026: Legal, RTA Approval, Fines

 The quality of modification work matters more than the parts themselves.
 A well-installed mid-range body kit looks better and lasts longer than a premium kit fitted poorly.
 This is especially true for painted body parts where panel alignment, gap consistency, and paint match are visible from across a parking lot.

-At DentGuy, we handle the cosmetic side of vehicle modification: body kit installation and painting, custom paint finishes, carbon fibre wrapping, and wheel modifications.
+At DentGuy, we handle the cosmetic side of vehicle modification: body kit installation and painting, custom paint finishes, carbon fibre wrapping, and alloy wheel modifications.
 Every body kit is test-fitted and adjusted before it goes to the spray booth.
 We work from 3D scans where fitment is critical, ensuring parts align with factory panel gaps.

 For engine and mechanical modifications, we recommend working with a specialist workshop that focuses on your car's brand.
 Mechanical modifications require different expertise than cosmetic work, and trying to do both under one roof often means neither is done to the highest standard.